Ojinika Obiekwe is an Emmy Award-winning journalist with a career in television that has spanned nearly two decades.

 Right before graduation, a chance encounter brought her to New York’s Very Own WPIX as an intern.

-But her career was definitely no laughing matter, because some way, somehow, Ojinika managed to make that childhood dream a reality, starting it in the #1 market in the country, New York City.
-She walked into WPIX-TV as an intern in late 2001 and fast forward more than ten years later, she’s gone from Producer to Entertainment/Lifestyle Reporter.
-Ojinika is proof that dreams do come true, and it’s up to you to make it happen for yourself.
+Oji walked into WPIX as an intern in late 2001 and fast forward 16 years later, she went from intern to assignment editor to producer/reporter and then entertainment anchor, proving that dreams do come true, and it’s up to you to make it happen for yourself.

 As an anchor/lifestyle correspondent for PIX11 News, Ojinika interviewed A-list celebrities, politicians and people from all walks of life.
 She interviewed the likes of Oprah Winfrey, Denzel Washington, Morgan Freeman, Jennifer Aniston, Harrison Ford, Jim Carrey, Ben Stiller, Julia Roberts, Kevin Hart and George Clooney, just to name a few.

 “It can be surreal sometimes,” she said, “I knew I wanted to be a journalist, but I never dreamed further than print journalism; I figured I’d graduate and write for some paper, but luckily fate took its course and I ended up here and I honestly couldn’t think of anything I would rather be doing as a career.”

 “The best part of my job is the fact that I love what I do and I’m pretty good at it, but with this, I’ve also realized I can reach so many people and touch many lives, especially women; not just in Nigeria, but the entire continent of Africa and hopefully all over the world.”

 There is a tremendous fire that drives Oji to succeed; a drive that perhaps only her life’s mantra can describe.